The 36th gets packing

 Stalled

 By October 1, the gains of the first days of the Meuse-Argonne Offensive stalled.
-German forces had reorganized a defense further down the line, and the advances stopped.
+German forces had reorganized a defense just behind their front line, and the advances stopped.
 The 111th Engineers were in an unfamiliar situation: they hadn’t spent two nights in the same place for twenty days.
 The regiment was located near Varennes-en-Argonne at this time and there was plenty to be done.
 There were more roads to repair and since there was a bottleneck they were always crowded.
 The Engineers got to work and built a new road around Varennes to ease the traffic.

 While American forces were making slow progress just ahead, German planes still ruled the air.
 On October 9th they bombed the 111th Engineers, killing one.
 They were also still in range of German artillery, which would send over shells for a few minutes and then go silent.
 On October 11th part of the regiment moved ahead fifteen kilometers to just south of Marcq and Grandpré repairing roads.
 It was raining there, too.